Richard Baldwin (economist)

 Richard E. Baldwin is a professor of international economics at the IMD Business School.
-He is Editor-in-Chief of VoxEU, which he founded in June 2007, and was President of the Centre for Economic Policy Research (CEPR) from 2014 to 2018.
+He was Editor-in-Chief of VoxEU.org, which he founded in June 2007, up to January 2026 and was President of the Centre for Economic Policy Research (CEPR) from 2014 to 2018.
 He is a research associate at the National Bureau of Economic Research and was twice elected as a Member of the Council of the European Economic Association.
 Baldwin has been called "one of the most important thinkers in this era of global disruption".

 Career

 After obtaining a bachelor's degree in economics from the University of Wisconsin–Madison in 1980, he received a master's degree from the London School of Economics in 1981.
 He completed his PhD at MIT in 1986 under the guidance of Paul Krugman, with whom he has co-authored half a dozen articles.
 He received honorary doctorates from the Turku School of Economics (Finland), University of St. Gallen (Switzerland) and Pontifical Catholic University of Peru (PUCP).
 The International Economic Association made him a Schumpeter-Haberler Distinguished Fellow in 2021.

 He was professor of international economics at the Geneva Graduate Institute (1991–2023), associate professor (1989–1991) and assistant professor (1986–1989) at Columbia University Business School.
-In 1990–1991 he followed trade matters for the President's Council of Economic Advisors in the Bush White House.
+In 1990–1991 he followed trade matters for the President's Council of Economic Advisors in the Bush Sr White House.
 He worked as an Associate Economic Affairs Officer for UNCTAD in the early 1980s.
 He has also been a visiting research professor at MIT (2003), Oxford (2012–2015), and an Associate Member of Nuffield College at Oxford University.
 He has consulted for many governments and international organisations including the EU, the OECD, the World Bank, EFTA, and USAID.